duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/10_calibration_demos/11_camera_calibration.md

 **Step 4**: Now Place your duckiebot inside the camera calibration hardware.

+Note: If you just executed *Step 3*, a shell inside the container should be already open.

 Having the experimental setup ready, we can start testing, enter into the running `camera-test ` container if your are not already in, and launch the test interface.

     laptop $ export DOCKER_HOST=![ROBOT_NAME].local